Rajasthan: Governance and administration

 The state is governed by a parliamentary system of representative democracy.
 The governor serves as the state's constitutional leader, whereas the chief minister assumes the role of both the head of the government and the head of the council of ministers.
 The Legislative Assembly consists of 200 members who are elected for five-year terms.
 The state contributes 25 seats to Lok Sabha, the lower house of the Indian Parliament, and 10 seats to Rajya Sabha, the upper house.

 The Government of Rajasthan is a democratically elected body in India with the governor as its constitutional head.
 Governor is appointed by the President of India for a five-year term.
 The leader of the party or coalition with a majority in the Legislative Assembly is appointed as the chief minister by the governor, and the council of ministers are appointed by the governor on the advice of the chief minister.
 The governor remains a ceremonial head of the state, while the chief minister and his council are responsible for day-to-day government functions.
 The council of ministers consists of Cabinet Ministers, Ministers of State (MoS) and Deputy Ministers.
 The Secretariat headed by the Chief Secretary assists the council of ministers.
 The Chief Secretary is also the administrative head of the government.
 Each government department is headed by a minister, who is assisted by an Additional Chief Secretary or a Principal Secretary, who is usually an officer of Indian Administrative Service (IAS), the Additional Chief Secretary/Principal Secretary serve as the administrative head of the department they are assigned to.
 Each department also has officers of the rank of Secretary, Special Secretary, Joint Secretary etc. assisting the Minister and the Additional Chief Secretary/Principal Secretary.

 For the administration purpose, the state is divided into 07 divisions and 41 districts.
 Divisional Commissioner, is the head of administration on the divisional level.
-The administration in each district is headed by a District Magistrate/District Collector, who is also an IAS officer, and is assisted by a number of officers belonging to Rajasthan Administrative Services.
+The administration in each district is headed by a District Collector/District Magistrate, who is also an IAS officer, and is assisted by a number of officers belonging to Rajasthan Administrative Services.
 In Rajasthan, the police force is led by an IPS officer holding the position of Director General of Police.
 Each district is supervised by a Superintendent of Police, also an IPS officer, who is supported by officers from the Rajasthan Police Services.
 Their primary responsibility involves maintaining law and order and addressing relevant issues within their respective districts.
 The management of forests, environment, and wildlife in the district is overseen by the Divisional Forest Officer, who is a member of the Indian Forest Service.
 This responsibility is carried out with the assistance of officers from the Rajasthan Forest Service and Rajasthan Subordinate Service.